alf-labs/tangram/web/src/intro/intro.md

 | W	 |                   12	 |        161,243,136 |

-Thus we have a total number of 161,243,136 permutations to try.
+Thus, we have a total number of 161,243,136 permutations to try.

 #### Solutions